Colossus of Nero: History

 The statue was placed just outside the main palace entrance at the terminus of the Via Appia in a large atrium of porticoes that divided the city from the private villa.
 The Greek architect Zenodorus designed the statue and began construction between AD 64 and 68.
 According to Pliny the Elder, the statue reached 106.5 Roman Feet (30.3 m) in height, though other sources claim it was as much as 37 m.

 Shortly after Nero's death in AD 68, the Emperor Vespasian added a radiate crown and renamed it Colossus Solis, after the Roman sun god Sol.
 Around 128, Emperor Hadrian ordered the statue moved from the Domus Aurea to just northwest of the Colosseum in order to create space for the Temple of Venus and Roma.
 It was moved by the architect Decriannus with the use of 24 elephants.
 Emperor Commodus converted it into a statue of himself as Hercules by replacing the head, but after his death it was restored, and so it remained.

 The last certain mention from antiquity of the statue is the reference in the Chronography of 354.
 Today, nothing remains of the Colossus of Nero save for the foundations of the pedestal at its second location near the Colosseum.
 It was possibly destroyed during the Sack of Rome in 410, or toppled in one of a series of fifth-century earthquakes, and its metal scavenged.

 The remains of the brick-faced masonry pedestal, once covered with marble, were removed in 1936 The foundations were excavated in 1986, and can be viewed by the public.

 Connection to the Colosseum

-According to one theory, the name of the Roman amphitheatre, the Colosseum, is derived from this statue.
+The name of the Roman amphitheatre, the Colosseum, is derived from this statue.

 Bede (c.
 672–735) wrote a famous epigram celebrating the symbolic significance of the statue:

 This is often mistranslated to refer to the Colosseum rather than the Colossus (as in, for instance, Byron's poem Childe Harold's Pilgrimage).
 However, at the time that Bede wrote, the masculine noun coliseus was applied to the statue rather than to what was still known as the Amphitheatre.